pragsmike/PromptCritical/docs/prompt-representation.md

    * The ending point is the end of the file, after the last newline.

 This canonicalization happens to be what the file writer does when it writes the file.

+## Concurrency

+If two processes try to rewrite the same prompt file simultaneously, they might interfere with each other if we don't take steps to avoid it.

+We adopt this protocol for rewriting an existing file.
+We'll use a subdirectory of the one where the existing prompt file is stored, because moving a file from a directory to another on the same filesystem is an atomic operation.

+1) Move the file to a subdirectory where nothing else will write to it.

+  If that fails, either the file didn't exist after all, or another process has already started this sequence.
+We assume the latter, because we know that the file is not just now being created.
+In that case, we wait for a short time and try again.

+  If, after a few tries, the file still hasn't appeared, we raise an error, saying that the file that was supposed to exist didn't.
+In this case, the other process that had started this sequence likely died, or is taking a very long time to finish it.
+The message could give the name where the file would be, in the subdirectory.
+We could automatically try to recover the abandoned work, but for simplicity we won't do that right now.
+This is likely an infrequent edge case so raising the error is sufficient.

+2) Read the file from its new location.
+This guarantees that nobody else is writing to it, because they won't be looking for it there.
+(They might still be reading from it if they'd opened it already, because of the way Unix renaming works, but that's ok.)

+3) Write the new contents, with updated metadata, into the subdirectory under a different name, and close the new file.

+4) Rename the new file back to its rightful place in the original directory.
+5) Delete the old file from the subdirectory.

+Other processes will see that the file has vanished for a short time, and then reappeared in full.
+They will make the same assumption we did above, and will wait for it to appear.

+Note that if files are found in the subdirectory, and it is known that no process is in the middle of this sequence, as would be the case after a system restart, it is always safe to simply move them into the original directory ONLY IF THERE IS NO FILE BY THAT NAME ALREADY THERE.
+If there is, something weird happened that we're not going to try to anticipate just now.

 ## Prompt file example